ethereum-optimism/optimism/README.md

 It's half geth, half of what I think truebit was supposed to be.
 When it's done, we'll be able to prove L1 blocks aren't fraud

-1. Get minigeth to verify a block locally paying attention to oracle
+1. Get minigeth to verify a block locally paying attention to oracle (done)
-2. Compile embedded minigeth
+2. Compile embedded minigeth to MIPS (done)
-3. Get embedded minigeth to verify a block using the oracle
+3. Get embedded minigeth to verify a block using the oracle (done)
+4. Merkleize the state of the embedded machine

-...and then there's more stuff, but just that for now
+...and then there's more stuff, but just that for now.

+The system is checking an embedded block in CI now

+TODO: Fix missing trie nodes [see issue](https://github.com/geohot/cannon/issues/1)
+TODO: Get initial block info / txs with oracle
+TODO: Stub all syscalls after it's "booted"

 ## Usage
 ```